 What Really Came Of LugLess From Shark Tank?

-Back in 2013, Brian Altomare appeared on Season 4, Episode 26 of CNBC's "Shark Tank" with a whole lot of hope and a very unique business idea.
+From Trunkster Smart Luggage to Cincha Travel Belts and Bags, "Shark Tank" is no stranger to interesting travel pitches.
+And back in 2013, Brian Altomare appeared on Season 4, Episode 26 of the show with a whole lot of hope and a very unique business idea.
 While on air, Altomare pitched his company, LugLess, in two minutes to the panel of sharks.
 The young entrepreneur explained that LugLess picks up luggage from their customers' homes and delivers them conveniently to their destinations.
 To any audience member who has had to deal with the costs and hassles of a checked bag, LugLess sounded like a saving grace.

 At least, that's what we thought.
 The sharks weren't exactly impressed by the idea and snubbed it without any offers.
-Altomare later said he thought the judges misunderstood his business idea, according to Fox Business.
-Despite this brutal experience, LugLess is still up and running today.
-And, it appears that the company didn't actually need an investment from the sharks to find the success they were looking for.
+Altomare later told Fox News Radio that he thought the judges misunderstood his business idea.
+Despite this brutal experience, LugLess is still up and running today, and it appears that the company didn't actually need an investment from the sharks to find the success Altomare was looking for.

 What happened to LugLess on Shark Tank?

-When Brian Altmore, a young, bright-eyed entrepreneur appeared on "Shark Tank," he was nervous to bits.
-Fox Business reported that while Altomare was in a live interview with Vipp Jawsal on Fox News Radio, he revealed that Mark Cuban and Daymond John sniggered at him from afar before the cameras started rolling.
+When Brian Altomare — a young, bright-eyed entrepreneur — appeared on "Shark Tank," he was nervous to bits.
+During a live interview with Vipp Jawsal on Fox News Radio, Altomare revealed that Mark Cuban and Daymond John sniggered at him from afar before the cameras started rolling.
 This was likely not the most encouraging boost of confidence before having to deliver a proposal.
-Despite this, Altomaare moved through his pitch.
+Despite this, Altomare moved through his pitch.

 Altomare shared that with LugLess, you wouldn't have to worry about getting to the airport early for a checked bag or juggling heavy items, and you wouldn't have to pay the overpriced fees that airlines charge for checked belongings.
 Again, as avid travelers, we think this would be a godsend.
 The sharks, on the other hand, didn't think so.

 They looked at Altomare with scrutiny in their eyes.
 Robert Herjavec remarked snidely, "Brian, hasn't this been done before?
 It's called FedEx."
 Ouch.
-Mark Cuban shook his head, saying that the business model needed to be completely reworked so the service was fast and inexpensive (per CNBC.)
+Mark Cuban shook his head, saying that the business model needed to be completely reworked so the service was fast and inexpensive.
 The sharks didn't bite, but they did a vicious job of intimidating Altomare.

 Is LugLess still in buisness?

 Today, LugLess is still in business, providing lower costs than ever for luggage delivery.
 In an interview with Yahoo Finance, Altomare explained that "Shark Tank" provided useful criticism for their company model.
 At the time, LugLess was suited for wealthier customers only.
-Today, Altomare was proud to share that the company's new technology and decreased prices make LugLess accessible to a much broader range of travelers.
+During the interview, Altomare was proud to share that the company's new technology and decreased prices have made LugLess accessible to a much broader range of travelers.
 Surprisingly enough, he added that LugLess now actually partners with FedEx and UPS.
 That's one way to spin your weakness into a strength.

 What's next for LugLess and its founders?

 Making travel more convenient and less of a hassle will always be relevant.
-LugLess' track record as a company has continued to prove this to be true.
-In 2023, the company is still in business.
-The company has continued to succeed, even gaining an extra boost in business from the pandemic in 2020 as customers looked for a way to reduce contact with strangers.
+LugLess' track record has continued to prove this to be true.
+In 2024, the company is still in business.
+In fact, it even gained an extra boost in business from the pandemic in 2020 as customers looked for a way to reduce contact with strangers.

 Today, LugLess offers additional add-ons like front door pick-up and extra insurance coverage.
 Another feature offers live support from their customer service to soothe any anxieties that a tracking page can't.
 In addition to expanding its delivery services, the company has upped its content game, offering a blog with travel content.